joelkp/ranoise/README.md

  * `ranoise32_old` -- Older medium-quality version (mostly obsoleted by `ranoise32b`)
  * `ranoise32a` -- Higher-quality version (compares well to SplitMix32)
  * `ranoise32b` -- Slightly different version, does better in PractRand testing
- * `ranoise32c` -- Does even better in PractRand, not as well in TestU01

 There's also a header file for the stuff they and other variations on the same theme have in common, [muvaror32.h](include/muvaror32.h).